 - This class is similar to the first class and will contain many music activities.
 There will be a slightly longer story time and a simple craft.
 The activities will include strategies for building listening and language skills along with facilitating social communication between the toddlers.

-Parent Meeting and Toddler Groups are facilitated by Listen and Talk experts to help enrich parents’ skills and knowledge base, and provide opportunities for families and caregivers to share experiences.
-During Parent Meetings, children (up to the age of 5) participate in supervised play activities, which provide opportunities for the continued development and support of social and communication skills.
+Family Meetings are facilitated by Listen and Talk experts to help enrich parents’ skills and knowledge base, and provide opportunities for families and caregivers to share experiences.
+During Family Meetings, children (up to the age of 5) participate in supervised play activities, which provide opportunities for the continued development and support of social and communication skills.

 Music and Movement Dates